Hazzard17h/kira-challenge/README.md

 - `VMStack.MasterIP`: IP of the master node
 - `VMStack.Worker{1,2}IP`: IPs of the worker nodes

+#### Considerations

+The choice of the [AWS CDK](https://github.com/aws/aws-cdk) as the provisioning tool is based on the fact that I know it very well, it is open source and a great tool to reproduce an infrastructure architecture in any AWS account and region.

 ### Configuration

 The configuration of the VMs is done with Ansible.